 I landed in Newark airport last Thursday evening and I was welcomed by the frigid embrace of winter.
 Feeling the cold winter air all over my face and body reminded me of my time living in Brussels which brought a warm smile to my face… “Good times”, I thought to myself.
-After a couple of minutes of wandering around, I managed to find my friend , Felicia, and we headed to her place.
-Our itinerary was light on Friday since she had to work during the day, so we just decided to crab dinner with another friend at a banging Cuban restaurant.
-After dinner, we went to a nearby coffee shop and listened to a group of musician play Jazz.
+After a couple of minutes of wandering around, I managed to find my friend, Felicia, and we headed to her place.
+Felicia had to work the following morning but we made plans to crab dinner with another friend at a local Cuban restaurant.
+After dinner, we went to a nearby coffee shop and listened to live Jazz.
 We ended up staying there for almost two hours before calling it a night.

 I spent my last day in Taipei exploring the city and shopping for some gift.
 After going to back to my hostel to grab my luggage and to change, I headed to the airport.
 Unfortunately, I got miserably lost at Taipei Station and ended up missing my train and my flight.
 Luckily a very kind Taiwanese man who spoke English helped me get in contact with an agent from my airline company.
 He reassured me that I could still catch my flight back to the USA in Manila (Philippines) via another flight that was leaving Taipei later that evening.
 Long story short, I made it to Manila in one piece and I was able to get to catch my flight back to the USA.